• Grade One •

 Rhythm of the Day

 Each day begins with Main Lesson.
-The main subjects, such as history, language arts, science and mathematics are taught in blocks of 2 hours per day, with each block lasting from 3 to 8 weeks long.
+The main subjects, such as history, language arts, science and mathematics are taught in blocks of two hours per day, with each block lasting from three to four weeks .
 In the early grades, main lesson begins with 20 – 30 minutes of circle time, a time of movement filled with songs, rhymes, recitation, mental math and other exercises to prepare the child for lesson work.
 The children come to their seats, ready for the day’s lesson.

 After Main lesson the children have a hearty snack (brought from home) and time to play outdoors.